thenickedwards/duels_mapping/README.md

 ## Contested Possession Metric AKA The Schmetzer Score

-Welcome to **_duels_mapping_**, a code repository which supports a new composite sports statistic: **`Contested Possession Metric`** -- a method for rating a player's ability to win and/or keep possession.
+Welcome to **_duels_mapping_**, a code repository which supports a new composite sports statistic: the **`Contested Possession Metric`** -- a method for rating a player's ability to win and/or keep possession.
 Since `Contested Possession Metric` is a bit of a mouthful, we've dubbed it the `Schmetzer Score`.
-As a Sounders supporter, I've watched many press conferences where Coach Schmetzer will tap his pen on the table and reference his preferred statistic: _duels won_.
-In an effort to create a fuller picture of how possession is won/maintained, I have weighted aerial duels won, aerial duels lost, tackles won, interceptions, and recoveries using a custom algorithm to measure this skill by player, team, and across the league.
+Sounders supporters have watched many-a press conferences where Coach Schmetzer will tap his pen on the table and reference his preferred statistic: _duels won_.
+In an effort to create a fuller picture of how possession is won/maintained, I have weighted aerial duels won, aerial duels lost, tackles won, interceptions, and recoveries using a custom algorithm to measure this skill by player and across the league.

 ### tl;dr

-This repo powers the custom **Schmetzer Score** — a composite statistic for MLS players — by transforming raw FBref data through a lightweight, extensible SQLite-based ETL pipeline primarily written in Python, then delivers and visualizes this data in an intuitive and interactive Next.js front end dashboard.
+The Duels Mapping repo powers the custom **Schmetzer Score** — a composite statistic for MLS players — by transforming raw FBref data through a lightweight, extensible SQLite-based ETL pipeline primarily written in Python, delivering that data to a Postgres database in the cloud and finally visualizing this data in an intuitive and interactive Next.js front end dashboard.

 ## Quick Setup